 in case you selected Custom view, specify a preconfigured Salesforce Contacts custom view in the corresponding picklist

 - click Save to enable the view

-Create in Salesforce Contacts folder¶
+By creating or moving a Contact in the Salesforce Contacts folder¶

-Sharing a contact using the Salesforce category¶
+Syncing a Contact using the custom Salesforce category¶

-Alternatively, you can share a contact in Salesforce by assigning it the Salesforce category:
+Alternatively, you can share a contact in Salesforce by assigning it the Salesforce category.

 Special Patterns Applied on Contacts Processing¶

 When a Contact is created and synchronized from MS Outlook to Salesforce, the following pattern is applied in order to find a relevant Account to link this Contact to:

 1. The value of the Contact’s Company field is used to search for relevant Account(s) in Salesforce.